finance calculator

 Tips & cautions

-• Does not include AMT foreign tax credits or other AMT credits.
+• Does not include AMT foreign tax credits, minimum tax credit carryforwards, or other AMT‑related credits that can reduce your final AMT bill.

 Worked examples